LeoMaurice/LeoMaurice/README.md

 # 💫 About Me:
 Civil servant and data scientist at @InseeFr.<br><br>In training at @Ensae after an engineering degree at Ecole Polytechnique.<br><br>Interested in sociology, social and economic networks, urbanism.<br><br>Currently doing BATO-MOUCHE project under the supervision of S. Berkemer (LIX, @bsarah) and P. Tubara (CNRS/CREST).

+On my free time I am working on an automated playlist making algorithm using Spotify and Genius data, topic predictions and clustering.

 Python and Rstats enthousiast.
 Advocating in favor of opensource and opendata.

 Love dataviz, in particular maps.